oppia/oppia-web-developer-docs/Instructions-for-Admins.md

 1. If the terms have been updated in this release cycle, update `feconf.REGISTRATION_PAGE_LAST_UPDATED_UTC` accordingly.

 1. If new contributors have contributed in this release cycle, update the `AUTHORS` and `CONTRIBUTORS` files, as well as the Credits section on `pages/about.html`.
+Check the results of the credits form for non-technical contributors.

 1. Run